piukhq/harmonia/README.md

 The provided example is sufficient as a basic configuration, but modification may be required for specific use-cases.

-The `.env` file contains connection strings for the three major services used in the project; PostgreSQL, RabbitMQ, and Redis.
+The `.env` file contains connection strings for the two major services used in the project; PostgreSQL and Redis.
 These connection strings assume a local instance of these services listening on the default ports.

 To quickly create docker containers for the required services: